wordpress-mobile/AztecEditor-iOS/README.md

 ## License

-WordPress-Aztec-iOS is available under the MIT license.
+WordPress-Aztec-iOS is available under the GPLv2 license.
 See the LICENSE file for more info.